-Ensure girls stay with an adult.
-Confirm that the instructor will lead girls to the flight chamber, be with them during the flight experience, and spot them the entire time.
-The instructor should also lead girls out of the flight chamber.
+Ensure youth stay with an adult.
+Confirm that the instructor will lead fliers to the flight chamber, be with them during the flight experience, and spot them the entire time.
+The instructor should also lead participants out of the flight chamber.